top of page

 The durable city cannot be conceived by designers alone, but must be perceived, lived, and adapted by citizens as a complex, self-emergent system, which raises significant questions about the agency of designers in this system.

 Urbanist Richard Sennett describes this durability as an open-ended symbiosis between a built ville and the societal cité that inhabits, enlivens, and continuously alters it.
-This requires designers to understand how their built work relates to social, economic, and cultural forces – it challenges them to see how their built work impacts the world and vice versa.
+This requires designers to understand how their built work relates to social, economic, and cultural forces.
+This challenges them to see how their built work impacts the world and vice versa.

 In my research and teaching, I continuously question the agency of various stakeholders that shape the city.
-My research increasingly focuses on studying this agency, recently supported by a University at Buffalo Department of Architecture FormWorks grant.
+My research increasingly focuses on studying this agency in various books and symposia.

 BOTTOM-UP URBANISM IN VARIOUS LOCATIONS, SHAPES, AND SCALES